15 Functional Testing Types Explained With Examples

 As you can see we have taken only the main features for testing which were critical.
 For example, if an employee can’t select the date then there’s no need for further testing.
 This saves the developers’ time of fixing bugs.

 Integration testing is performed to test individual components to check how they function together.
 In other words, it is performed to test the modules which are working fine individually and do not show bugs when integrated.
-It is the most common functional testing type and performed as automated testing.
+It is the most common functional testing type and performed with a test automation framework.

 Let’s take an example of another project of search functionality in the e-commerce site where it shows the results based on the text entered by users.
 The complete search function works when developers build the following four modules.